 So in the interest of complying with the FTC regulations, I’m telling you guys straight up: I usually have some sort of “material connection” to anything I happen to post about.

 I don’t actually review books very often.
-In fact, I don’t think I’ve ever reviewed a book for Absolute Write.
-But I might.
-It could happen.
 I’m an amateur blogger, in that no one pays me a salary to run this site or post links, reviews, rants, or hopefully helpful ponderings.

 Sometimes, people send me software keys, hoping I’ll say something nice about their product.
 Generally, unless I’m really impressed, I’m not going to be interested enough to actually write about it.
 If you find a software review on this site, it’s a pretty safe bet someone got something for writing it.
 Sometimes, people pay to have sponsored links to their website or services.
 I also have a number of affiliate links scattered about.
 It all helps pay for this space.